 Inspired by his family & their home-cooked meals, Vallata is Tom Colicchio's first ever Italian restaurant located at 19th & Park, just steps from Union Square Park.
 First a pop-up, now a permanent resident, Vallata shares straightforward Italian cooking in an intimate and eclectic space.

 Vallata is a neighborhood trattoria where the abundance of the local region is used to create simple, straightforward dishes that are fully executed in a lively open kitchen and also available for pickup & delivery.
-Open for dinner nightly and weekday lunch, Vallata aims to remind us of the connective powers of food & family.
+Open for dinner nightly, brunch every weekend, and lunch Wed-Fri, Vallata aims to remind us of the connective powers of food & family.

 Tom Colicchio is the chef and owner of Crafted Hospitality, which currently includes New York’s Craft, Temple Court and Vallata; Long Island's Small Batch; Los Angeles’ Craft Los Angeles; and Las Vegas’ Heritage Steak and Craftsteak.